BillyParkerr/AutoTyper/README.md

-Ever been told that you can't copy paste to a VM due to 'secutiry' reasons?
+Ever been told that you can't copy paste to a VM due to 'security' reasons?

 Well now you can!